Prelf1992/distributed-ml-training-system/README.md

 * Commit 40: Perf: Clean up dependencies to ensure stability. at 2024-12-06 14:31:55
 * Commit 41: CI: Improve styling of tests to resolve issue. at 2024-12-06 11:25:29
 * Commit 42: Build: Optimize performance of database to support new requirements. at 2024-12-09 13:52:23
+* Commit 43: Style: Update documentation for dependencies for better readability. at 2024-12-09 11:07:14